nikolailevshakov/scenario-examples-courses/Docker/volumes/step3/text.md

-Append `Container's runtime data` line to the file inside the `sample-app` container `/data/files/file1.txt`
+Append `Container's runtime data` line to the file inside the `sample-app-2` container `/home/files/file1.txt`

 Check the data inside file1.txt on the host.